-A – Employers do not have a right to stand-down employees (without pay) other than in accordance with any such right in an employment contract or enterprise agreement, or otherwise in accordance with limited stand-down provisions in the FW Act.
+Otherwise, employers do not have a right to stand-down employees (without pay) other than in accordance with any such right in an employment contract or enterprise agreement, or otherwise in accordance with limited pre-existing stand-down provisions in the FW Act.

-The circumstances where this right exists under the FW Act include where employees cannot usefully be employed because of a “stoppage of work” for which an employer cannot reasonably be held responsible.
-Generally, a stoppage of work should not be confused with the need for a reduction in headcount to “right-size” or scale down operations to deal with a down-turn, and stand-downs based on COVID-19 should be carefully considered as they are likely to be closely scrutinised and can be challenged in the Fair Work Commission.
+The circumstances where this right exists under the FW Act (where the JobKeeper Enabling Stand Down Direction is not available or utilised) include where employees cannot usefully be employed because of a “stoppage of work” for which an employer cannot reasonably be held responsible.
+Generally, a stoppage of work of this nature should not be confused with the need for a reduction in headcount to “right-size” or scale down operations to deal with a down-turn, and stand-downs based on COVID-19 should be carefully considered as they are likely to be closely scrutinised and can be challenged in the Fair Work Commission.
 We recommend you obtain specific legal advice before proceeding with such an option.

 Q – Can I redeploy my employees to a new position or adjust their role (e.g. a waiter at a café to be used as a delivery driver for takeaway services)?

 A – You can always vary an employee’s position with their agreement, which may be more forthcoming than usual in the current circumstances.
 If agreed, such changes should be documented (preferably with a new or varied employment agreement and/or new position description).
 You should also take advice regarding possible flow-on effects, such as changes in award coverage or classifications and consequent impacts on rates of pay and other entitlements.

 If voluntary agreement is not an option, the answer to this question will depend largely upon the specifics of the situation.